SaulBatman/easyCV/readme.md

 Every ipynb file corresponds to a lecture, in which you can find code for every slides for your understanding.

-Last thing, remember to install jupyter notebook by type following command in your terminal.
+Last thing, remember to install the Anaconda software and jupyter notebook by type following command in your terminal.
 ```
 pip install jupyter
+pip install opencv-python numpy matplotlib
 ```